 Magenta House pop-up events educate families on remaking their homes into models of power efficiency and water conservation — all on a do-it-yourself basis.
 We call them “Magenta Houses” for the way they’re neighborhood stand-outs of a resilient future.

 The Magenta House program, conceived in the Water & Power Blitz, launched as a series of public events for community and family education: pop-up events and makeovers.

-Magenta House Pop-Up
+Magenta House Pop-up Events

-Magenta House Makeovers
+Magenta House Makeover Events

 MAGENTA HOUSE is made possible by the Los Angeles Department of Water and Power, and produced in association with Los Angeles City Council member Paul Koretz (Council District 5).
 The Magenta House pop-up structure was designed by John Bielenberg and built by Pasadena City College Fabrication Lab.
+Magenta House launched from the Pando at Maryknoll accelerator in 2018.
 Go here for full team listing.